 6) Lack of appetite

 PROBLEM This usually results from a vicious cycle of not feeding your mini-me enough milk.
-Dr Wong shares that some parents reduce the amount of milk they give their child because they fear their infant will gain too much weight.
+Lo shares that some parents reduce the amount of milk they give their child because they fear their infant will gain too much weight.
 “What happens is that their child’s appetite shrinks over time to accommodate the lack of food.”

 SOLUTION Gradually increasing the amount of milk your child takes over the course of a month can help to boost weight gain.
 If this doesn’t help your child’s condition, consult your paediatrician or lactation consultant immediately.
 For formula-fed babies, you should follow the recommended servings on the tin.